 Experiences & Background

 Having students with a broad range of backgrounds, experiences, and perspectives fosters the robust exchange of ideas vital to legal training and strengthens the legal profession by enabling it to represent and engage with all segments of society.
-We invite applicants to explain in their personal statement how they would contribute to the diversity of the law school or legal profession.
+We invite applicants to explain in their personal statement how they would enrich the law school learning environment or legal profession.

 We look forward to hearing about you, your unique story, and what you hope to accomplish as a future lawyer.